swat-ds/datasets/manumissions/README.md

 - In 1774 and 1778, many Yearly Meetings restrict the buying and selling of slaves but do not completely abolish ownership of slaves.
 - Throughout the last two decades in the 18th century, more restrictions on slave trade are put in place and many Quakers begin to petition Congress to abolish slavery.
 - In 1833, slavery is abolished in the British Empire, and in 1865, slavery is abolished in the United States after the Civil War.

+## Notes
+Creation of the indicies and datasets was done at the Friends Historical Library at Swarthmore College by Whitney Grinnage-Cassidy '24 and Zahara Martinez '23 as apart of the Black Genealogy Fellowship in summer 2022.